 Sarasota County Loves Tourists

-Visit Sarasota County is the not for profit corporation that promotes tourism for all of Sarasota County.
-Learn more about who we are and what we do.
+Visit Sarasota County is the public-private partnership that promotes tourism for all of Sarasota County.
+Learn more about who we are and how we keep visitors coming, businesses open, and residents employed all year long.

-Sarasota County is a tourism destination.
-Visitors are attracted to our beaches, arts and culture, family attractions, eco adventures and vast dining options.
-These tourists generate a huge amount of economic impact, spending billions of dollars in our region and paying taxes on lodging in the area.
-We like to call this "heads in beds."
+The tourists who flock to this area generate a huge amount of economic impact, spending billions of dollars in our region and paying taxes on lodging in the area.

-Check out some highlights from Fiscal Year 2022 and Quarter 3, Fiscal Year 2023.
+Check out the Fiscal Year 2024 Economic Impact Report and some highlights from Fiscal Year 2025, Quarter 2.

 What is the Tourism Development Tax?